electric-eloquence/fepper-npm/README.md

 The Fepper variant of the `patternlab` constructor recognizes a second parameter (a working directory parameter) for instantiating the `patternlab` object.
-This allows it to be instantiated from any directory from any task runner or third-party framework.
+This allows it to be instantiated from any directory within any task runner or third-party framework.

 Fepper exposes these methods on the `patternlab` object: